How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 11. Machine Hip Abduction

-Machine hip abduction is one of the most popular and effective gluteus medius exercises.
+One of the most popular and effective gluteus medius exercises.

 How to do it: